 Top of Funnel Focus

-Posts and content designed to just generate familiarity.
+Posts and content are designed to just generate familiarity.
 We targeted users with posted interests in line with VW’s demographic.

 Middle of Funnel Focus: